Foreign Military Sales:

 Comments: DSCA concurred with this recommendation and stated it is planning to take steps to shorten waiver processing times.
-These steps include establishing a timeline for processing requests and verifying endorsements required for waivers.
+In August 2019, DSCA told us it had developed a checklist to coordinate waiver reviews and is still working through the implementation of other corrective action plans.
 We plan to keep this recommendation open until these initiatives are implemented.

 Recommendation: The DSCA Director should continue to identify opportunities to streamline the review process for nonrecurring cost waiver requests.
 (Recommendation 1)